Let's get started with a Microservice Architecture with Spring Cloud:

 2.2.
 Method Parameters

-In our example interface, we used @PathVariable and @RequestBody annotations for method parameters.
-In addition, we may use the following set of method parameters for our exchange methods:
+In the example interface, we used @PathVariable and @RequestBody annotations for method parameters.
+In addition, we may use a set of method parameters for exchange methods:

-We should note that request parameters are encoded in the request body only for content type “application/x-www-form-urlencoded”.
-Otherwise, request parameters are added as URL query parameters.
+Importantly, request parameters are encoded in the request body only for the content type application/x-www-form-urlencoded.
+In other cases, request parameters are added as URL query parameters.

 2.3.
 Return Values

-In our example interface, the exchange methods return blocking values.
+Lastly, the exchange methods in the example interface return blocking values.
 However, declarative HTTP interface exchange methods support both blocking and reactive return values.

 In addition, we may choose to return only the specific response information, such as status codes or headers.
-As well as returning void in case we are not interested in the service response at all.
+As well as returning void in case we aren’t interested in the service response at all.

-To summarize, HTTP interface exchange methods support the following set of return values:
+To summarize, HTTP interface exchange methods support a set of return values:

 3. Client Proxy

-Now that we have defined our sample HTTP service interface, we’ll need to create a proxy that implements the interface and performs the exchanges.
+Now that we defined a sample HTTP service interface, let’s create a proxy that implements the interface and performs the exchanges.

 3.1.
 Proxy Factory

-Spring framework provides us with a HttpServiceProxyFactory that we can use to generate a client proxy for our HTTP interface:
+Spring framework provides an HttpServiceProxyFactory that we can use to generate a client proxy for the HTTP interface:

 HttpServiceProxyFactory httpServiceProxyFactory = HttpServiceProxyFactory